 12 credits – Coursework

-See the full list of Electrical and Computer Engineering Courses.
+See the full list of Information Systems Engineering Courses.
 Each student’s program must be approved by a supervisory committee consisting of three members of faculty, including the student’s research supervisor.

 2 credits – PhD Seminar